christophercheng/Crushmaven/README.md

 3. There are zero unit tests.
 Again, this goes back to the hurried MVP approach.
 But if I had to built this in 2018, particularly with a front-end framework like React, I would have included unit tests built on a simple testing framework like Jest/Enzyme.

-4. The CSS styling did not use any newer CSS technologies like SASS.
-It is also a complete mess with an over-abundance of !important declarations.
+4. The CSS stylesheet is a complete mess with an over-abundance of !important declarations and selector specificity.
 It is also not-responsive.
-If re-written today, I would probably expirement utilizing a CSS grid to implement reponsiveness.
+If re-written today, I would utilize SASS, a class-naming structure like BEM, responsive CSS techniques like built-in CSS display properties e.g. flexbox and grid.
+And if using React perhaps mix in CSS modules and various CSS-in-JS styling techniques.

 Luckily, the django framework and it's separated organization of code by concern e.g. views vs models, helped organize much of the back-end code.